-The Department of Spanish and Portuguese's minor in Spanish will help students gain an understanding of the Spanish language, as well as a grasp of main cultural concepts, practices and current literary and cultural trends.
+The minor in Spanish offered through the Department of Spanish and Portuguese will help students gain an understanding of the Spanish language, as well as a grasp of primary cultural concepts and practices, and current literary and cultural trends.

-In a global economy and competitive market environment, a Spanish minor adds value to an existing CU degree.
-Cultural and linguistic competence broadens a student's understanding of the nuances and complexities of today's world.
+In a global economy and a competitive market environment, a Spanish minor adds value to an existing CU degree.
+Cultural and linguistic competence broaden a student's understanding of the nuances and complexities of today's world.
 Spanish, Portuguese and English are the most spoken languages in the Western Hemisphere.

 All coursework applied to the minor must be completed with a grade of C- or better (no pass/fail work may be applied).
 The GPA for all coursework taken in the minor department must be equal to 2.00 (C) or higher.